lisaoude/artist-guesser/README.md

 **C** - Could haves
 _These features can be added if these enough time to do so_
 - [ ] Give hints if the correct answer hasn't been given after a certain amount of time
+- [ ] Create rooms so multiple groups can play their own game at once

 </br>